PRIVACY NOTICE FOR CAREERS IN RACING

-- fill in your details on our site, register for our newsletter or job alerts and participate in any interactive functions on our site or when you report a problem with our site;
+- fill in your details on our site, register for our newsletter and participate in any interactive functions on our site or when you report a problem with our site;

-- fill in your details or register for our newsletter or job alerts via any of our landing pages;
+- fill in your details or register for our newsletter via any of our landing pages;

-- fill in your details or register for our newsletter or job alerts using a Racing to School contact form or other such contact form such as feedback forms provided at training providers and equine colleges;
+- fill in your details or register for our newsletter using a Racing to School contact form or other such contact form such as feedback forms provided at training providers and equine colleges;

 - enter one of our competitions;